-Can you get an anatomical imbalance from yoga practice?
+Can you get an anatomical imbalance from Ashtanga Yoga primary series?

 I recently received a good question from Kara.
 She asks, “Hi David, I have a question about your opinion on primary series.
 In your opinion, is it bad for the body to practice just primary series for an extended period of time (more than a few years)?
 I know all bodies and circumstances vary, but was wondering anatomically what your thoughts on this were.
 Thanks!”

 It’s unlikely that when we first begin doing an Ashtanga practice, we have a perfectly balanced structure.
-More likely is that we come to the practice with a compilation of what I often call “converging histories”.
-We arrive as beginners to the Ashtanga yoga practice with a collection of patterns in our body based on factors such as: our genetic history, the activities we do, injuries we’ve sustained, and others.
-(I talk about this more in my book Functional Anatomy of Yoga)
+More likely is that we come to the practice with a compilation of what I often call “converging histories.”
+We arrive as beginners to the Ashtanga yoga practice with a collection of patterns in our body.
+Those are based on factors such as: our genetic history, the activities we do, injuries we’ve sustained, and others.
+I talk about this more in my book Functional Anatomy of Yoga.

-In general, I would say that it takes at least a few years for us to start approaching that edge and most people doing primary series six days a week under the guidance of a good teacher would move on from the primary series within 3 years.
+In general, I would say that it takes at least a few years for us to approach that edge.
+And, most people doing primary series six days a week under the guidance of a good teacher would move on from the primary series within three years.
 Of course, there will always be exceptions.
-However, in today’s world, not everyone has the ability, desire, or time to commit to the practice in that way.
+However, in today’s world, not everyone has the ability, desire, or time to commit to practice in that way.
 For me, this is where the patterns themselves increase their potential to become harmful.

-Our yoga practice, does not happen in isolation, however.
-The patterns created by repetition of the series interact with our other patterns, activities, etc. Our yoga practice, in this case the primary series, becomes one of our converging histories.
+Our yoga practice does not happen in isolation, however.
+The patterns created by repetition of the series interact with our other patterns, activities, etc. Our yoga practice, in this case, the primary series, becomes one of our converging histories.
 The cumulative result of all of our converging histories can be imbalances in body structures and tissues.
-It is this cumulative activity that we should look to when we are evaluating whether an anatomical imbalance from yoga practice is occurring.
+It is this cumulative activity that we should look to when we evaluate whether an anatomical imbalance from yoga practice is occurring.

-There are many intentions that we can work with in the Ashtanga yoga practice and ONE of our intentions is likely around physical wellness attributes: increased range of motion, increased flexibility, and/or increased strength.
+There are many intentions that we can work with in the Ashtanga yoga practice.
+And ONE of our intentions is likely around physical wellness attributes.
+Those are things like increased range of motion, increased flexibility, and/or increased strength.